fossabot/stylo/docs/en_EN/pages/firststeps.md

 ## Creating an account

 In order to edit in Stylo, creating a user account via Huma-Num is recommended.
-To create an account, go to Stylo: https://stylo.huma-num.fr and choose the type of account (we recommend that you create a Huma-Num account or log in if you already have one):
+To create an account, go to Stylo: https://stylo.huma-num.fr and choose the type of account (we recommend that you create a Huma-Num account or log in if you already have one).

 ![Register](uploads/images/Login-Huma-Num-V2.PNG)